How can I purchase dental insurance online and enroll immediately so I can get cleanings and x-rays?

 However, every carrier is unique in terms of costs, coverage amounts, provider networks, and plan design.
 As you shop around for dental insurance plans, you may notice that different carriers offer dramatically different plans and coverage.
 Guardian Direct stands out for having one of the largest dental provider networks of over 100,000 participating dentists, along with comprehensive dental coverage options.

-Guardian Direct Bronze is our most affordable coverage option, making it ideal for individuals looking to cover the cost of preventative treatment on a budget.
+Guardian Direct Starter is our most affordable coverage option, making it ideal for individuals looking to cover the cost of preventative treatment on a budget.
 It covers preventive services such as cleanings and x-rays at up to 100% and basic services such as fillings at up to 50%, subject to annual maximums and waiting periods.

-Guardian Direct Silver is a great option for individuals or families who visit the dentist frequently and anticipate needing some more complex dental work.
+Guardian Direct Core is a great option for individuals or families who visit the dentist frequently and anticipate needing some more complex dental work.
 It covers preventive services such as cleanings and x-rays at up to 80%, basic services such as fillings at up to 50%, and major services such as root canals at up to 50%, subject to annual maximums and waiting periods.

-Guardian Direct Gold is ideal for individuals and families looking for comprehensive dental insurance.
+Guardian Direct Achiever is ideal for individuals and families looking for comprehensive dental insurance.
 It offers all of our dental benefits in one plan, covering preventive services such as cleanings and x-rays at up to 100%, basic services such as fillings at up to 70%, major services such as root canals at up to 50%, and orthodontia for dependent children under 19 at up to 50%, subject to annual maximums and waiting periods.

 Not all independent dental insurance plans are the same.
 As you shop around for the right dental insurance plan for you, keep a close eye out for factors such as the size of the provider network, premium price, out-of-pocket costs, and coverage amounts.